Winning a duel for Julie’s Biscuits

 14/01/2026

-Kevin Poh the Executive Creative Director, said: “We wanted to tell a simple yet relatable story that most Malaysian Indians experience during their Deepavali house visits, where unspoken judgements from relatives surface.
-To bring these ‘silent’ judgements to life, we employed the metaphor of the good ol’ Western TV shoot-out to capture good festive fun, and to show how these old-fashioned and insensitive comments often stem from love and concern.
-The Duel hopes to remind us that we’re all still connected through tradition and love, even when we least expect it.”
+Kevin Poh, Executive Creative Director at GOVT VCCP, added: “We wanted to tell a simple yet relatable story that most Malaysian Indians experience during their Deepavali house visits, where unspoken judgements from relatives surface.
+To bring these ‘silent’ judgements to life, we employed the metaphor of a Western shoot-out to capture festive fun, showing that even old-fashioned comments often come from love and concern.
+The Duel reminds us that we’re all still connected through tradition and love, even when we least expect it.”